-- 3 teaspoons of reduced sodium chicken base (like bouillon but in a paste, you can use bouillon)
+- 3 teaspoons reduced sodium chicken base like bouillon, but in a paste.
+You can use bouillon if you prefer.

 - In a large pot over medium heat add coconut oil.
 When melted add turkey bacon and stir till starts to brown.

 - Add onion, celery and cook for 5-6 minutes until onion starts to turn translucent.